sreehari59/NewsSifter/README.md

 ```
 2. Enter a topic when prompted.
 3. Mention the language
-4. The application will display all the news articles related to the search
+4. The application will display all relevant news articles related to the search
 5. Two CSV files will be downloaded in the same directory
      - One having all the headline, published date and URL
-     - Second having the top 15 relevant headlines with respect to search
+     - Second having the top 15 relevant headlines, published date and URL with respect to search
-6. Now a summary of the top 15 relevant is generated along with the named entities with their count
+6. Now a summary of the top 15 relevant headlines is generated along with the named entities with their count
 7. The execution can be continued by answering "Yes" or "No"

 ## Appendix